Top 5 Windows Kiosk Software: Find the Best Fit for You

 Based on our research, kiosk mode users can be categorized into two types:

 - Small-scale enterprises where Windows devices set to kiosk mode are used within office premises.
-In this case, due to the limited number of devices, IT staff can promptly address any issues, making remote management features unnecessary.
-We recommend using Deskman.
+In this case, due to the limited number of devices, IT staff can promptly address any issues, making remote management features unnecessary, we recommend using Deskman.
 If you only need browser locking functionality, you can utilize the free Chrome kiosk mode(Windows built-in feature), which can be easily configured using shortcuts and commands.

+- Medium to large enterprises where Windows devices set to kiosk mode are distributed across multiple locations.
 In this scenario, we recommend an MDM solution with remote management capabilities to help centrally manage all devices.
 AirDroid Business is a great option, starting as low as $1 per device per month.

 Additionally, due to the larger number of devices, changing the solution post-implementation can incur significant costs (e.g., device unenrolling, license replacement).
 Therefore, we advise testing around 5 solutions before finalizing to ensure the best fit for your business.